7 smart pieces of advice on life and work successful people shared this year

 "I am a whole person," Runkel said.
 His wife "is not powerful enough to complete me.
 I'm not powerful enough to complete her.
 She's a complete person.
 That's why I want her.
 Not because she's half; she's whole."

-Indra Nooyi recently stepped down as CEO of PepsiCo — but shortly before that, she shared a relationship tip with the hosts of the "Freakonomics" target="_blank" podcast.
+Indra Nooyi recently stepped down as CEO of PepsiCo but shortly before that, she shared a relationship tip with the hosts of the "Freakonomics" podcast .

 "Leave the crown in the garage" is the advice that Nooyi's mother gave her and that she's used for the past three-plus decades as a wife and mother.